hirosystems/stacks.js/docs/feature-guides/sign-transactions.md

 ## Initiate session

-Users must authenticate to an app before the `connect` package works to prompt them to sign and broadcast transactions to the Stacks blockchain with an authenticator such as [the Leather Wallet](https://leather.io/install-extension).
+Users must authenticate to an app before the `connect` package works to prompt users to sign and broadcast transactions to the Stacks blockchain through a wallet such as [the Leather Wallet](https://leather.io/install-extension).

-See the authentication guide before integrating the following transaction signing capabilities in cases where `userSession.isUserSignedIn()` returns `true`.
+See the [authentication guide](https://docs.hiro.so/build-apps/authentication) before integrating the following transaction signing capabilities in cases where `userSession.isUserSignedIn()` returns `true`.

 ## Get the user's Stacks address